geb/geb/doc/manual/src/chapters/110-history.md

 * All waitFor clauses now treat exceptions raised in the condition as an evaluation failure, instead of propagation the exception
 * Screenshots are now taken when reporting for all drivers that implement the `TakesScreenshot` interface (which is nearly all)
+* Added `BindingUpdater` class that can manage a groovy script binding for use with Geb

 ### Breaking Changes